Casale FBC: Notable players

 One of Casale's biggest stars, however, was the full back Umberto Caligaris whose career with the club ran from 1919 to 1928.
 During his period with the nerostellati, he made 37 appearances for Italy national football team, featuring at the 1924 Summer Olympics and winning a bronze medal at the 1928 Summer Olympics before leaving Casale for Juventus.
 His total of 59 caps stood as a record for about 40 years.

 Eraldo Monzeglio, later to represent Italy on numerous occasions, including the 1934 and 1938 World Cups, made his Serie A debut with Casale in 1923–24.
 The following season, however, he moved to Bologna.

+Piero Operto, left back of the Grande Torino perished in the Superga air disaster, played with Casale in the years 1946–1948.